-- Use of computer vision and sensor fusion to estimate the state of the parkours and the vehicle itself. - Developing a working vehicle with open-source hardware such as electromechanical components and controllers. - Action planning and control of robots with moving parts and kinematics different from the differential drive (e.g., steering). - Developing optimal strategies to solve the mission, including stability of mission solving. - Teamwork, communication, problem solving, project management, creativity.
+- Use of computer vision and sensor fusion to estimate the state of the parkours and the vehicle itself. - A working vehicle with open-source hardware such as electromechanical components and controllers. - Action planning and control of robots with moving parts and kinematics different from the differential drive (e.g., steering). - Optimal strategies to solve the mission, including stability of mission solving. - Teamwork, communication, problem solving, project management, creativity. - An Engineering journal to show progress and design strategies.

-For teams that are interested in participating in this category we have created the Getting Starting guide explaining more about the vehicle requirements, possible technical solution and errors.
+For teams that are interested in participating in this category we have created the Getting Starting guide explaining more about the vehicle requirements, possible technical solution, and errors.
 Here students can start to get an idea of how-to setup a vehicle for this competition.

-Take a look at the Getting Started guide here!
+Look at the Getting Started guide here!